Policy & Advocacy Leadership Forum 2026 Logo

 10:30am – 11:15am Views from the Hill: Capitol Hill Majority Staff (closed to press/off the record)

 This panel features key senior Republican Capitol Hill staff from the Senate Finance Committee and House Energy and Commerce Committee, which oversee the Medicaid program.
 The discussion will be structured as an off-the-record Q&A session, where staff will answer questions on Medicaid and managed care-related federal legislative activity we can expect in the lead up to the mid-term elections.
-This session is closed to press and off the record.

 11:15am – 12:45pm Networking Lunch and Luncheon Speaker